effiken/martin_et_al_cell_2019/README.md

 ### Running the scripts in R

-Assuming martin_et_al_cell_2019 is the local path of the repository:
+Assuming martin_et_al_cell_2019 is the local path of the repository, the following script will run the clustering distributedly on LSF:

 `source("martin_et_al_cell_2019/scripts/clustering/run_clustering_ileum.r")`

+Alternatively, clustering can be run locally:

+`source("martin_et_al_cell_2019/scripts/clustering/run_clustering_ileum_local.r")`

 Note: Each run of the clustering might produce slightly different results due to different random seeds.